 - The study recommends three paths to calculate claimed impacts from DHPs.
 Path selection depends on what is known about a given installation and whether fuel switching is allowed.
-These paths are: (1) a blended approach that weights the baseline conditions observed in this study, (2) a series of impacts based on defined baselines (e.g., natural gas furnace, electric resistance, etc.) that are dependent on a handful of easily identifiable characteristics of the project, or (3) a custom baseline determined on a case-by-case basis (akin to this study). - The study recommends program implementers consider rebating units only where the baseline can be understood as part of an audit, an online questionnaire, or as the observation of load patterns indicate to help ensure DHP installations produce fuel impacts aligned with CT program goals. - The study recommends the DHP Planning Tool be used to understand how incentive levels and alternative fuel prices affect outcomes credited to the program and help guide the design and implementation of the future DHP program. - The study recommends that DHPs be monitored as part of the planned study (R1982) to update the PSD's equivalent full load hour (EFLH) factor.
+These paths are: (1) a blended approach that weights the baseline conditions observed in this study, (2) a series of impacts based on defined baselines (e.g., natural gas furnace, electric resistance, etc.) that are dependent on a handful of easily identifiable characteristics of the project, or (3) a custom baseline determined on a case-by-case basis (akin to this study). - The study recommends program implementers consider rebating units only where the baseline can be understood as part of an audit, an online questionnaire, contractor assessment, or as the observation of load patterns indicate to help ensure DHP installations produce fuel impacts aligned with CT program goals. - The study recommends the DHP Planning Tool be used to understand how incentive levels and alternative fuel prices affect outcomes credited to the program and help guide the design and implementation of the future DHP program.2

-&lt;sup>1 These key stages of working group input included the baseline approach, adoption modelling work and impact estimates.
-DNV GL - R1617 Connecticut DHP Baseline Study - www.dnvgl.com
+1 These key stages of working group input included the baseline approach, adoption modelling work and impact estimates.